LaxarJS/ax-accordion-control/README.md

 # AxAccordionControl

-> A wrapper around the [jQuery UI accordion control](https://jqueryui.com/accordion/) as an AngularJS directive, for LaxarJS widgets
+> Wraps the [jQuery UI accordion component](https://jqueryui.com/accordion/) as an AngularJS directive, for LaxarJS widgets.

 ## Installation